 HAPI has become one of the most reliable companies in the handpan market and this D-tuned model is one of its great proposals.
-By observing its characteristics and the sound it emits, we can recognize why it is so appreciated by users.
+By observing its characteristics and the sound it emits, we can understand why it's so appreciated by users.

 This is a handpan made entirely of bronze, one of the best materials for creating percussive instruments that emit musical notes in the form of harmonics.
 Its main characteristic is its great capacity as a resonator.
-In its standard format it has an elasticity of 10.3 N/m2, so it is considered medium range.
-Nevertheless, it is the one that best achieves the musical sounds.
+In its standard format it has an elasticity of 10.3 N/m2, so it's considered medium range.
+Nevertheless, it's the one that best achieves the musical sounds.

 This hang instrument is different from the originals.
 Instead of having a flying saucer-like shape, it has an oblate spheroid design.
 Another significant difference is the resonator shafts, which are not shaped like sound-emitting moles, but have semi-rectangular reeds.
 This shape of the reeds is a variation that offers a more linear vibration and therefore the sound is less vibrating.

 Some users have reported that the tuning is slightly above the standard 440Hz.
-This means that when you play it accompanied by other harmonic and melodic instruments, a trained ear senses something different in the different sounds.
-However, it can be used with other percussion, harmonic and melodic instruments that have control of the composition.
+This means that when you play it accompanied by other harmonic and melodic instruments, a trained ear can sense something different in the sound.
+However, it can be used with other percussion, harmonic and melodic instruments that have better control of the composition.

 The base note of the minor scale is audible and is not overshadowed by the fifth and octave harmonics.
 Now, the sound of the just fifth one over the natural is excellent.
 Likewise, the sound of the tonic harmonic but in its octave over 12 is the great attraction and you will surely love the amalgam of sounds you will find.

-It is an excellent choice for feng shui practitioners and those who like new age sounds thanks to the Asian base that can be felt with each musical note.
-In addition, its small size makes it the ideal companion for your yoga sessions or to have in your living room as a beautiful and completely useful accessory.
-Find the best price at thomann.
+It's an excellent choice for feng shui practitioners and those who like new age sounds, thanks to the Asian influence that can be felt with each musical note.
+In addition, its small size makes it the ideal companion for your yoga sessions, or to keep in your living room as a beautiful and functional accessory.
+Find the best prices at thomann.

 Asian Sound HAPI Drum D-Moll Pentatonic